How do Conversation Tables work for my students?

 Can I also attend?

-The link will take you to a Zoom meeting where the Conversation Table will be held.
+The link will take you to a video conference room where the Conversation Table will be held.

 What is the cost?